Sunlake High School: Athletics

 The Seahawks football team's inaugural season was winless.
 In the first game of their second season, however, they defeated River Ridge High School by a score of 19–10 on September 5, 2008.

-During the 2011-2012 football season (11-1), this highly talented Sunlake team advanced to its first state playoffs.
-They won in the first round of the playoffs in double overtime versus an Ocala Vanguard team who had former Florida State standout and current New Orleans Saint PJ Williams.
+During the 2011-2012 football season (11–1), this highly talented Sunlake team advanced to its first state playoffs.
+They won in the first round of the playoffs in double overtime versus an Ocala Vanguard team who had former Florida State standout and former New Orleans Saint PJ Williams.
 The season did came to an end with a lost to Gainesville High School in the 2nd round.
 Some notable Sunlake Football players include Rashaud Daniels, Eddie Burgos, Jamal Jones, Nick Morrison, and *Tyler Gafflione (Kentucky derby jockey).

 Sunlake has had a very strong cross-country team throughout its history, with the team consistently going to state and regional championship competitions.

 The Sunlake girls golf team has won back to back conference titles and consistently places first in regular season matches.
 During their 2021–22 season, they placed in the top 10 at state.

+The Sunlake girls' basketball has won 6 District titles, [2016-2017-2018-2019, 2025-2026], has appeared 6 times in the state tournament round of 32, 3 times in the sweet 16, and the Elite 8 (2017–2018–2026).